10 Best Compressor Refrigerant Pressure Switches

 Installation and Setup Considerations

-Most compressor refrigerant pressure switches thread into the high or low side service port or the accumulator.
-Installation usually requires recovering the refrigerant first, so this is not typically a roadside repair unless you have the proper EPA-certified equipment.
-Always replace O-rings or seals during installation, and use the correct torque specification to avoid cracking aluminum ports.
+Most compressor refrigerant pressure switches thread into a high-side or low-side service port or the accumulator.
+Because the system is sealed, proper installation usually requires recovering the refrigerant before opening the circuit, so this is not a typical roadside repair unless you have EPA-certified recovery equipment.
+Always replace the O-ring or seal at the mounting point and torque to the manufacturer specification to avoid cracking aluminum fittings.

 Maintenance and Reliability Signals